Royce-Geospatial-Consultants/rg-keycloakify-starter/README.md

 Once you have the .jar file for the correct version of Keycloak, drop it into the currently running GCP Keycloak VM instance you want to apply the theme to.

 -   Make sure you have permissions to SSH into the VM and are able to use sudo
--   Upload the .jar, then move it into `/mnt/{keycloak-directory}/providers`
+-   Upload the .jar, then move it to the keycloak directory:
+    -   `sudo mv {.jar} /mnt/keycloak/keycloak-{version}/providers`
--   From the keycloak directory:
+-   From the `/mnt/keycloak/keycloak-{version}` directory:
     -   `sudo bin/kc.sh build`
     -   `sudo systemctl restart keycloak`
+-   To check status of keycloak:
+    -   `sudo systemctl status keycloak`
 -   In a web browser, head to the Keycloak domain you applied this theme to
 -   Log in, select "Realm Settings" and head to "Themes"
 -   Under "Login theme" you should find the corresponding theme name specified in `vite.config.ts`